State-constrained control-affine parabolic problems I: first and second order necessary optimality conditions: Second order necessary conditions

-\begin{remark} Another example is when $m=1,$ the state constraint is active for $t<\tau$ and the control constraint is active for $t>\tau$, then $w$ is continuous at time $\tau$.
-This is similar to the ODE case studied in \cite[Remark 5]{MR3555384}. \end{remark}
+\begin{rem} Another example is when $m=1,$ the state constraint is active for $t<\tau$ and the control constraint is active for $t>\tau$, then $w$ is continuous at time $\tau$.
+This is similar to the ODE case studied in \cite[Remark 5]{MR3555384}. \end{rem}

 We have seen that {over each arc $(\tau_k,\tau_{k+1})$,} $\lambda^k:=\lambda(w)$, is pointwise well-defined, and it possesses right limit at the entry point and left limit at the exit point, denoted by $\lambda(\tau_k^+)$ and $\lambda(\tau_{k+1}^-)$.
 Let {$c_{k+1}\in\RR^m$} be such that, for some $\nu^{k+i}$, for $i=0,1$, \be {c_{k+1}} = \cala^{k+i}(\tau)^\top\nu^{k+i}, \;\;\text{for } i=0,1, \ee meaning that {$c_{k+1}$ is a linear combination of the rows of both $\cala^k(\tau_{k+1})$ and $\cala^{k+1}(\tau_{k+1})$.}